dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

      port to connect to.
 Required unless ``service:`` is supplied.
    :keyword element-type: An instance of ``<class>``.
 Useful values for
      ``<udp-socket>`` s are ``<byte-character>`` and ``<byte>``.
 This keyword is an inherited streams class keyword.
-See :doc:`streams` for a full description.
+See :doc:`../io/streams` for a full description.

    :description: